Learn cPanel

 Please note that if you only input the subdomain and move to fill the address of the record, cPanel will automatically add the domain which you have selected in the name of the record.

-To add a new CNAME type of record, please click on the "CNAME RECORD" button next to the domain name for which you would like to add the record.
+To add a new CNAME type of record, please click on the "CNAME RECORD" button corresponding to the domain name to which you would like to add the record for.

 cPanel will then prompt a new dialog box in which you will have to configure your brand new CNAME record.
 The values you will have to input are:

-• Name - The name of the record.
-Please bear in mind that typically this value will be an actual subdomain since there is not much sense to configure this type of record for your domain name, except if you would like to show another website.
+• Name - Please use this text field to type in the name of the CNAME record.
+Please bear in mind that typically, this value will be an actual subdomain since there is not much sense in configuring this type of record for your domain name, except if you would like to show another website.
 For example, if we would like the shop.domain.com subdomain to show your Shopify shop, you should input the shop.domain.com subdomain in the Name field.

-• CNAME - The domain/subdomain to which your record will point.
-Considering our example, your Shopify domain should be let's say hosting.myshopify.com.
+• CNAME - Please use this text field to type in the domain/subdomain to which your record will point.
+Considering our example, your Shopify domain should be, let's say, hosting.myshopify.com.

 Once you are done, please click on the "ADD A CNAME RECORD" button so your brand new CNAME type of DNS record can be created.